AnandTiwari83/MS-4004-Empower-workforce-copilot-use-cases/Instructions/Labs/M09-empower-workforce-copilot-customer-service/05-Ex1-3-use-onenote-create-call-template.md

     Update the call summary template to include severity levels for support issues.
 Add severity tags such as Critical, High, Medium, and Low, along with a brief description of when each level should be used.
     ```

 10. Upon reviewing the template, you noticed that your original prompt was missing some key data.
-To address this shortcoming, ask Copilot to update the template to include fields for: Client Name, Date, Contact Method, Summary of Issue, Resolution, Follow-Up Needed.
+To address this shortcoming, ask Copilot to update the template to include fields for: Client Name, Date, Contact Method, Summary of Issue, Resolution, and Follow-Up Needed.

       Use the following prompt: